Marianne is a history graduate from Scotland. She is interested in cultural history and how myths have developed over time.

-A unisex name, either short for Patricia or Patrick.
+This is a unisex name, either short for Patricia or Patrick.
 Pat was in the top 200 names for girls between 1932 and 1947.
-While less popular for boys it was still in the top 300.
+While less popular for boys, it was still in the top 300.

 Another spelling of Betty, short for Elizabeth.

-An alternative spelling of Dolores which was a common name in the 1920s and 1930s.
+This is an alternative spelling of Dolores and was a common name in the 1920s and 1930s.
 Dolores means sorrows.

 This baby girls' name was the 264th most popular in 1939.
 There are lots of different theories about where this name comes from.
 It might be a version of Nell.
-However others say it means by the alder tree, or it's a female version of the Gaelic name Nell.
-It also could be a short form of many Scandinavian names that end with 'nelda' or 'nilda', for example Esmerelda.
+However, others say it means by the alder tree, or it's a female version of the Gaelic name Nell.
+It could also be a short form of many Scandinavian names that end with 'nelda' or 'nilda', such as Esmerelda.

 This is the female version of Ernest which means serious.